3meters/proxibase/readme.md

 Lists the web methods.

 ### POST /_do
-Executes a method specified the request body.
+Executes a method specified in the request body.
 The body must be in JSON format and have these elements:

     {
       "name": "methodName",